-At the request of the parliament, Charles, instead of the patents during pleafure, gave all the judges patents during their good behaviour: A circumstance of the greatest moment towards securing their independancy, and barring the entrance of arbitrary power into the ordinary courts of judicature.
+AT the request of the parliament, Charles, instead of the patents during pleafure, gave all the judges patents during their good behaviour .
+A circumstance of the greatest moment towards securing their independancy, and barring the entrance of arbitrary power into the ordinary courts of judicature.

-The marshal's court, which took cognizance of offensive words, and was not thought sufficiently limited by law, was also, for that reason, abolished.
+THE marshal's court, which took cognizance of offensive words, and was not thought fufficiently limited by law, was also, for that reason, abolished +.
 The stannary courts, which exercised jurisdiction over the miners, being liable to a like objection, underwent a like fate.
 The abolition of the council of the north and the council of Wales followed from the same principles.
-The authority of the clerk of the market, who had a general inspection over the weights and measures throughout the kingdom, was transferred to the mayors, sheriffs, and ordinary magistrates.
+The authority of the clerk of the market, who had a general inspection over the weights and meafures throughout the kingdom, was transferred to the mayors, sheriffs, and ordinary magistrates.

-In short, if we take a survey of the transactions of this memorable parliament, during the first period of their operations; we shall find, that, excepting Strafford's attainder, which was a complication of cruel iniquity, their merits, in other respects, so much overballance their mistakes, as to intitle them to very ample praises from all lovers of liberty.
-Not only former complaints were remedied and grievances redressed: Great provision, for the future, was made by excellent laws against the return of like complaints.
-And if the means, by which they obtained such mighty advantages, savour often of artistice, sometimes of violence; it is to be considered, that revolutions of government cannot be effected by the mere force of argument and reasoning: And that sactions being once excited, men can neither so firmly regulate the tempers of others, nor their own, as to ensure themselves against all exorbitancies.
+In short, if we take a survey of the transactions of this memorable parliament, during the first period of their operations; we shall find, that, excepting Strafford's attainder, which was a complication of cruel iniquity, their merits, in other respects, so much overbalance their mistakes, as to intitle them to very ample praises from all lovers of liberty.
+Not only former complaints were remedied and grievances redreffed: Great provision, for the future, was made by excellent laws against the return of like complaints.
+And if the means, by which they obtained fuch mighty advantages, favour often of artifice, sometimes of violence; it is to be confidered, that revolutions of government cannot be effected by the mere force of argument and reasoning: And that factions being once excited, men can neither fo firmly regulate the tempers of others, nor their own, as to enfure themselves against all exorbitancies.

-The parliament now came to a pause.
-The King had promised his Scotch subjects, that he would this summer pay them a visit in order to settle their government; and tho' the English parliament was very importunate with him, that he should lay aside that journey, they could not prevail with him so much as to delay it.
-As he must necessarily in his journey have passed thro' the troops of both nations, the commons seem to have entertained great jealousy on that account, and to have now hurried on, as much as they formerly delayed, the disbanding the armies.
-The arrears therefore of the Scotch, were intirely paid them; and those of the English, in part.
-The Scotch returned home, and the English were separated into their several counties, and dismissed.
+THE parliament now came to a paufe.
+The King had promifed his Scots fubjects, that he would this fummer pay them a vifit in order to fettle their government; and tho' the English parliament was very importunate with him, that he should lay aside that journey, they could not prevail with him so much as to delay it.
+As he must necessarily in his journey have passed thro' the troops of both nations, the commons feem to have entertained great jealoufy on that account, 8th of Aug. and to have now hurried on, as much as they formerly delayed, the difbanding King's jourthe armies.
+The arrears therefore of the Scots, were intirely paid them; and those land.